-One year left.
+One year left until I can retire early.
 It sure took long enough for this early retirement expert to get here.
 The last four years have been long ones.
 Not bad.
 Just long.
 This journey started well before the blog did.
 Back in the fall of 2014 I was tired, stressed, and felt trapped in a career I had come to depend on for our livelihood.

 Things come up of course.
 Like the new roof we had to put on our own house earlier this spring.
 Ring that one up for $5,750.
 And before that, one of the rentals decided it needed a new furnace right around the middle of a Minnesotan February.
 Another $3,000 CHA CHING!
 So yeah, best made plans, right?